Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Surrey Police would like to offer their support to Surrey schools to help them deliver their Personal, Social, Health and Economic (PSHE) Education curriculum, aiding the development of an increasingly positive culture.
+Surrey Police would like to offer their support to schools and colleges in Surrey to aid their delivery of Personal, Social, Health and Economic (PSHE) Education and Early Years Foundation Stage (EYFS) curriculum, aiding the development of an increasingly positive culture.

-As a Force, we have been working to ensure that the way we engage with schools is consistent, competent and clear - because we know how important it is to continue building trust with children, young people and their communities in order to help keep them safe, happy and healthy.
+As a Force, we have been working to ensure that the way we engage with schools is consistent, competent and clear - we know how important it is to continue building trust with children, young people and their communities in order to help keep them safe, happy and healthy.
+Our Youth Engagement Officers (YEOs) play a key part in engaging with schools.

-Our refreshed Youth Engagement Offer for Years 4 and 7 was developed and written by a PSHE consultant using local data and feedback from our Youth Engagement Officers (YEOs), who lead the visits.
+Our updated Universal Youth Engagement Offer for Yr R, 4, 7, Colleges and two SEND (Special Educational Needs) lessons have developed and written by a PSHE consultant using local data and feedback from our YEOs, who lead the visits.
 This ensures the content is engaging, thought-provoking and educational.

-These inputs are to be delivered in conjunction with the schools, who best know their students and can ensure that important messages are continued to be delivered throughout the academic year.
+These inputs are to be delivered in conjunction with the schools and colleges, who best know their students and can ensure that important messages are continued to be delivered throughout the academic year.

-The overarching message for the pupils is that of safety and resilience - and the sessions include information about who we are, what we do to keep them safe and how we can help.
+The overarching message for the pupils is that of safety, resilience and building positive relationships - the sessions include information about who we are, how we can help and how children can keep themselves safe at home and in the community.

 Our engagement with schools is strength-based and trauma-informed in line with best-practice evidence and research.
 Our approach is informed by guidance from Surrey County Council and the PSHE Association and supports the development of a Surrey Healthy Schools approach.

-Our support aims to work in partnership with schools to help teach young people skills and knowledge to enhance personal resilience and community cohesion, in order to deal with and manage the issues that they may face.
+Our support aims to work in partnership with schools to help teach young people skills and knowledge to enhance personal resilience and community cohesion, in order to deal with and manage situations that they may face.

 Each session includes the opportunity to ask questions about topics important to them, as well as try on police uniform and engage with police officers in a positive way.